 When you have measured out the chia seeds, add 1 ¾ cups of water and stir with a spoon until combined.
 The chia seeds will likely float up to the top.

-2. Add Food Colouring
+2. Add Food Coloring

 3. Let Soak